cloudposse/atmos/website/docs/reference/alternatives.md

 https://github.com/boltops-tools/terraspace

-Terrapsace is a tool built in ruby that provides an opinionated framework for working with Terraform.
+Terrapsace is a tool built in Ruby that provides an opinionated framework for working with Terraform.

 ## Terraplate by Verifa